Thavarshan/filterable/README.md

 }
 ```

-> **Note**: The `Filterable` interface and `FilterableTrait` trait are included in the package and should be used in your models to enable filtering.
+> **Note**: The `Filterable` interface and `Filterable` trait are included in the package and should be used in your models to enable filtering.
 The `Filterable` interface is optional but recommended for consistency.

 ### Applying Filters